JakinCS/SpanishDex/README.md

  - Allow the user to practice flashcards:
    - They could practice all their weak words contained in all their decks.
 (Weak words are determined by a spaced repetition algorithm.
 More details below)
    - They could practice all the weak words of an individual deck.
-   - They could aslo practice all the words of an individual deck.
+   - They could also practice all the words of an individual deck.
  - Have an account page where the user can edit their username, email, password and profile picture.

 ### Project Status (completed features)